ejtaal/mr/README.rst

 link:

 -  **Main download site @ archive.org:**
-   `Arabic\_Almanac\_v4.0.zip <http://ia700803.us.archive.org/2/items/ArabicAlmanac/Arabic_Almanac_v4.0.zip>`_
+   `Arabic\_Almanac\_v5.0.zip <http://ia700803.us.archive.org/2/items/ArabicAlmanac/Arabic_Almanac_v5.0.zip>`_
--  Secondary backup site: `here <../Arabic_Almanac_v4.0.zip>`_\
+-  Secondary backup site: `here <../Arabic_Almanac_v5.0.zip>`_\

-The size is about 1.3 GB.
-The zip file contains a folder named "aa" which you should place somewhere on your PC's drive or on your phone's SD card.
-For desktops you should then be able to do "File->Open" and select the index.html file within the "aa" folder.
+The size is about 2.9 GB.
+The zip file contains two folders, one named "aa" and one "mr" which you should place somewhere on your PC's drive or on your phone's SD card.
+For desktops you should then be able to do "File->Open" and select the index.html file within the "aa" or "mr" folder for root based or alphabetical dictionaries respectively.
 On smart phones & tablets there are 2 ways you could try to get it installed: 1) Install the free Opera browser (the full one, not the Mini) to go the following url:
 `file://localhost/sdcard <file://localhost/sdcard>`_, then locate the
-"aa" folder and click on index.html or 2) Install the free Astro file manager and navigate to the aa folder that you've extracted from the zip file onto the sdcard.
+"aa" or "mr" folder and click on index.html or 2) Install the free Astro file manager and navigate to the aa or mr folder that you've extracted from the zip file onto the sdcard.
 Tap the index.html file and it will either open in your default browser or you can choose any of the installed browser to open the file.
 Once in your browser you can bookmark it for quick access.
+I've found the Dolpin browser to have the best performance, but the Chrome or Firefox browsers should work as well.

 Future plans / Feedback
 =======================

-- Enhancements as well as bugs are now recorded in the Github issue list: `AA issues <https://github.com/ejtaal/aa/issues>`_
+- Enhancements as well as bugs are now recorded in the Github issue list: `Mawrid Reader issues <https://github.com/ejtaal/mr/issues>`_

-In order to include a book I would need an index of the page headers.
-I have set up a page where you can input page headers easily, it has already been used successfully by several volunteers for completing the index of the Steingass book.
-Contact me at ejtaal@gmail.com for more details.
+Contact me at ejtaal@gmail.com for more details on how to help with adding further books..
 You can also contact me if you wish to discuss a custom made version featuring your own books.

+I'm planning to start work soon insha Allah on a text based Arabic dictionary, you can follow my progress on Github at the `Mabhath <https://github.com/ejtaal/mabhath>`_ project.
+It will feature a re-designed layout and I aim to include as many dictionaries as can be found in a text format.
+Contact me if you have any suggestions.

 Older news